martinschneider/justtestlah/src/site/markdown/index.md

 ### Client and server-mode matching
 There are two modes to use template matching which can be configured in `justtestlah.properties`:

 `opencv.mode=client` performs the image matching on the client (i.e. the machine running the test code).
-It requires OpenCV which is imported as a Maven dependency (https://github.com/openpnp/opencv).
+It requires [OpenCV](https://github.com/openpnp/opencv) which is imported as a Maven dependency.

 `opencv.mode=server` utilises the [image matching feature of Appium](https://appium.readthedocs.io/en/latest/en/writing-running-appium/image-comparison).
 This requires OpenCV to be installed on the machine which runs the Appium server.